Applications for Leeds Masters Scholarships are now closed. We will publish information here about 2021 entry scholarships in spring 2021.

 - £36,488 if you lived in the Greater London region during the 2018/19 tax year

 - £25,028 if you lived anywhere else in the rest of the UK during the 2018/19 tax year

 How to apply

 Applications for Leeds Masters Scholarship 2020 entry are now closed.
-The closing date was Friday 26 June 2020.
-We cannot accept applications after this closing date under any circumstances.
 We will publish information here about 2021 entry scholarships in spring 2021.

 Scholarships are not awarded on a first-come first-serve basis all applications will be assessed after the closing date.